Pythm/ad-ElectricalManagement/README.md

 Climate entities are defined under `climate` and you configure the temperature it should heat to, based on the outside temperature.
 You configure it either by `name` or with the entity ID as `heater`, and the app will attempt to find consumption sensors based on some default zwave naming, or you can define current consumption using the `consumptionSensor` for the current consumption, and `kWhconsumptionSensor` for the total kWh that the climate has used.

-> [!IMPORTANT]
-> If no `consumptionSensor` or `kWhconsumption优化Sensor` is found or configured, the app will log with a warning to your AppDaemon log.

 If the heater does not have a consumption sensor, you can input its `power` in watts.
 The app uses this power to calculate how many heaters to turn down if needed to stay below the maximum kWh usage limit and together with the kWh sensor, it calculates expected available power during charging time.

 > [!IMPORTANT]